-This paper utilizes a combination of several unique sources of data on economic conditions in Norway to build a database of the income distribution of the population in the year 1868, within and across 19 occupation groups and 491 municipalities.
+In the present paper, a combination of several unique sources of data on economic conditions in Norway are utilized to reconstruct the income distribution as accurately as possible.
 A comprehensive survey of income distributions, conducted by the central government, is combined with archival data on wage distributions as well as a digitized version of the 1865 census to provide an estimate of income inequality.
 While the main purpose of the original survey was to gauge the impact of proposed electoral reforms, the other data sources facilitate extending the estimate to the full population of men aged 25 or above.
+In contrast to previous studies, the measure of income inequality is calculated directly from (reported) incomes rather than measures of status (incomes, earnings) imputed to social groups.
+Excellent census data makes it possible to have a precise definition of the population under study.